Airbus: International manufacturing presence

 Airbus, however, has a number of other plants in different European locations, reflecting its foundation as a consortium.

 For aircraft assembled in Europe, aircraft parts often move between the different factories and the assembly lines via the use of the Beluga and BelugaXL, a fleet modified aircraft capable of carrying entire sections of fuselage.
 For aircraft assembled in China and the United States, the parts needed to build an aircraft meet in a single European location where they are loaded onto ships for the final journey to the assembly line.

 Airbus opened an assembly plant for the A320 family of aircraft in Tianjin, China in 2009.
 Airbus started constructing a $350 million component manufacturing plant in Harbin, China in July 2009.
 It was fully operational by early 2011, the 30,000 square metre plant manufactures composite parts and assembles composite work-packages for the A350 XWB, A320 families and future Airbus programmes.
 Harbin Aircraft Industry Group Corporation, Hafei Aviation Industry Company Ltd, AviChina Industry & Technology and other Chinese partners hold an 80% stake in the plant while Airbus controls the remaining 20%.
 In 2022, the Tianjin plant finished upgrading works to allow for production of A321.
 In 2023, the Tianjin final assembly plant started construction to be expanded with a second production line.

 North America plays a crucial role for Airbus, both in terms of aircraft sales and suppliers.
 Of the approximately 5,300 Airbus jetliners sold worldwide, 2,000 are ordered by North American customers.
 These orders span Airbus' entire product line, from the compact A318 to the massive A380, accommodating 107 to 565 passengers.
 Notably, US contractors contribute significantly, supporting around 120,000 jobs and generating an estimated $5.5 billion in business.
-For instance, one variant of the A380 boasts 51% American content in terms of work share value.
+For instance, the A380 boasts 51% American content in terms of work share value.

 Plans for a Mobile, Alabama aircraft assembly plant were unveiled by Airbus CEO Fabrice Brégier from the Mobile Convention Centre on 2 July 2012.
 The plans include a $600 million factory at the Mobile Aeroplex at Brookley for the assembly of the A220, A319, A320 and A321 aircraft.
 It could employ up to 1,000 full-time workers when operational.
 Construction began on 8 April 2013, and became operable by 2015, producing up to 50 aircraft per year by 2017.

 On 16 December 2024, it was reported that Airbus had leased 650,000 sq ft of office space in Bengaluru's Whitefield to build its Global Capacity Centre.
 The lease is for 10 years and valued at Rs 500 crore, securing the entire building in Titanium Tech Park.
 In this way, Airbus intends to strengthen its position in India.